Ali-Olliek/TCL-Assignment/ReadMe.md

 > - At the end of the script, we need an output of the following:
 >   - Sum of all integers (after multiplying them by 3 or 2)
 >   - Count of all lines that present a string value

+## How To Run
+- Configure TCL on your machine —downloading TCL executable and adding it to `PATH`—
+- Change directory to project's directory
+- run the following command `tclsh script.tcl`